Skip Navigation

 MATERIAL PRICING CHANGES

-Our construction cost index shows a modest increase in costs for the 2nd Quarter 2024 after a period of either negligible or slower cost increases experienced across the prior 12 months.
-As decreases to inflation trigger interest rate cuts and material costs remain steady, we expect overall spending on non-residential construction to remain steady as conditions continue to improve.
-We recommend customers gauge their market-specific challenge of labor procurement while considering project starts on an opportunistic basis across the second half of 2024.
+The Mortenson Construction Cost Index shows essentially flat costs for the 3rd Quarter 2024, continuing a period of negligible or slower cost increases experienced across the 12 months prior to Q2.
+With continued interest rate cuts and stable material costs, we expect overall spending on non-residential construction to increase as conditions across the next two quarters continue to improve.
+We recommend customers continue to gauge their market-specific challenge of labor procurement while considering project starts on an opportunistic basis across the remainder of 2024 and into the first quarter of 2025.

 For a more specific update or questions regarding this report, please contact: